nenalukic/dice-challenge-game/README.md

 ## Usage

-Just click on the "index.html" to launch the website then press "refresh page" to roll the dice.
+Click [here](https://nenalukic.github.io/dice-challenge-game/) to launch the website then press "refresh page" to roll the dice.